vippsas/vipps-developers/contact.md

-# How to Contact Vipps integration
+# How to contact Vipps Integration

 Hello! 👋 We love email!

 ## We help with technical issues

-First of all: Vipps Integration helps with _technical_ issues, such as technical questions about using our APIs.
+First of all: Vipps Integration helps with _technical_ issues, such as questions about using our APIs.
 For general inquiries, please use the [Contact us](https://www.vipps.no/privat/kontakt-oss) form on vipps.no, and if you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).